PhaBiFreiburg/SeMPI_web_docu/sphinx/source/chapters/database_screening.rst

    Flow chart of the DB screening pipeline.

 The database screening uses a two step approach to identify similar compounds from public DBs (see :numref:`db-screen`).
 First, a preselection of possible matches are identified using Morgan fingerprints (see :ref:`fp_screen`).
-Second, the preselection is ranked using a ensemble scoring function which includes the Tanimoto simiarity score, a maximum common substructure-base score (see :ref:`mcs_rank`) and a postsynthetic modifications score
+Second, the preselection is ranked using a ensemble scoring function which includes the Tanimoto similarity score, a maximum common substructure-base score (see :ref:`mcs_rank`) and a postsynthetic modifications score

 .. _scaffold_mod: